-What is IMAP and how to use it?
+What is IMAP and how do I use it?

 IMAP is the abbreviation for Internet Message Access Protocol.
 This is a network protocol that regulates communication between two computers.
 Such a protocol is always used when two computers need to communicate with each other.
 It’s practically the language of computers.